brianhigh/challenging_data/waddl_to_csv.md

 previous alternatives we have tried.
 And it's straightforward to use.
 So, that's probably the best choice, at least for larger files.

-## Auto-detecting file encoding
+## Better file encoding auto-detection

 If all we did to investigate the file before running any R was to open it in Notepad, and if we only saw that the file appeared to be whitespace delimited and lacked a header line, then we could have used a more generic `vroom()` approach.

 That is, if we test for encoding first, then we can read this file without knowing anything about its encoding, embedded nulls, or tab delimiter.
+But the previous method of using `readr::guess_encoding()` was a little too fragile.
+It assumed that that function would succeed in guessing correctly.

+We can make the process more robust by adding a validation and fallback procedure in the event that the guessed result is invalid.
+Using the method below, the system default file encoding will be used if `readr::guess_encoding()` fails.

 ```r